Ultimate Alaska Holiday Gift Guide

 Get It: Alaska Sausage & Seafood

 You’ll think you’ve wrestled a salmon out of Alaska’s pure waters yourself.
-The fish is not only fresh, but FedEx’d overnight—or shipped almost anywhere in the world.
+The fish is not only fresh, but FedEx’d overnight.
 Look for gift packs that include king crab, salmon, halibut, smoked seafood, and more; this company has been doing it since 1943.

 Get It: 10th & M